tgstation/tgstation/.github/guides/STYLE.md

 ### initial() versus ::
 `::` is a compile time scope operator which we use as an alternative to `initial()`.
-It's used within the definition of a datum as opposed to `Intialize` or other procs.
+It's used within the definition of a datum as opposed to `Initialize` or other procs.

 ```dm
 // Bad